LeifEtter/lebenswiki-backend-ts/README.md

 ## Architecture

+Tech Stack: Node/ExpressJS/Typescript/Prisma/MySQL

 The Backend is built on a monolithic architecture.
 It uses ExpressJS as the routing framework, and is developed using Typescript.
 For Linting the project uses eslint.

 The app mainly consists of routers, controllers and helpers.
-Routers contain the paths to the different resources and implement the middleware and controllers that are used for each specific route.
+Routers contain the paths to the different resources (routes) and implement the middleware and controllers that are used for each specific route.
 Some controllers use helpers to get or convert data, and the controllers as well as the helpers access the database through a Prisma instance.

 ![Blank diagram (2).png](https://res.craft.do/user/full/b0e62220-21e7-3e79-e368-d4886dca007e/doc/B28F4E97-A6F7-42D6-9388-3D049F72B1F7/E58B443B-EEE0-4D4F-AF58-3C29BFDF7DE4_2/f7xcCk2pSi4gAIBAVk17AWh0Xkhp8wZca4Q6Uh7wzOQz/Blank%20diagram%202.png)